 HSCI's mission is to help patients, but many years and research dollars are required to move a potential therapeutic through the clinical pipeline.
 We accelerate the process by:

 - fueling collaborations between academic researchers and clinician-scientists;

-- providing the scientific community with shared resources, such as the Center for Human Cell Therapy; and
+- providing the scientific community with shared resources, such as the Trans Lab at the Center for Human Cell Therapy; and

 - partnering with companies and investors to commercialize the science, including startup formation.

 The following therapies discovered by HSCI faculty members are currently being translated for the clinic or are in patient trials:

 In Clinical Trials